MOT cost .

 It’s actually pretty roomy inside.
 The longer wheelbase (compared to the old Amarok) means there’s more space for those in the second row of seats - there’s loads of headroom and a surprising amount of legroom, even for adults.
 The Amarok feels equally spacious in the front, where its wide cabin and high seating position mean it's easy to get comfortable.

-Buying or keeping a Amarok?
+Buying or keeping an Amarok?

 Use the failure ranking as a pre-test checklist or a haggling lever.
 Treat the headline pass rate as a fleet-wide trend, not a guarantee on any individual car.

-If you own a Amarok and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
+If you own an Amarok and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
 The ranking shows the patterns testers flag most often across the country.